tcd93/MSSQL-execution-plan/README.md

 __Why?__

-In _merge_, the order-preserving exchange operator has to run sequentially to get pages from the scan, so at this point it is actually running in _single thread_ mode, and when the CPU is under pressure, it’ll have to wait upto 4ms (a _quantum_, see [SQLOS](https://blog.sqlauthority.com/2015/11/11/sql-server-what-is-sql-server-operating-system/)) to get the next batch of pages
+In _merge_, the order-preserving exchange operator has to run sequentially to get pages from the scan, so at this point it is actually running in _single thread_ mode, and when the CPU is under pressure, it’ll have to wait up to 4ms (a _quantum_, see [SQLOS](https://blog.sqlauthority.com/2015/11/11/sql-server-what-is-sql-server-operating-system/)) to get the next batch of pages

-In _hash_, at no point the execution is done syncronously, parallel execution is used at 100% power, so it is very effective
+In _hash_, at no point the execution is done synchronously, parallel execution is used at 100% power, so it is very effective

 __SQLOS__